lukmanbaidhowi/wishmock/docs/connect-rpc-support.md

 ## Rule Matching

-Rules work identically across all three protocols (Connect, gRPC-Web, gRPC).
+Rules work identically across all three protocols (Connect, gRPC-Web, gRPC) because both servers use the same shared rule matching logic.
+When you define a rule, it automatically works for all protocols without any protocol-specific configuration.

 ### Rule File Naming